filippoerbisti/css_effect/README.md

-# Some cool CSS effects
+# Some cool CSS Animated Effects

 Check my branches and have fun!